elastisys/scale.cloudpool/openstack/README.md

       - ``auth``: Specifies how to authenticate against the OpenStack identity service (Keystone).
         - ``keystoneEndpoint``: Endpoint URL of the Keystone service.
 For example, http://172.16.0.1:5000/v2.0."
         - ``v2Credentials``: Credentials for using version 2 of the [identity HTTP API](http://docs.openstack.org/developer/keystone/http-api.html#history).
-          See the section on ``Authentication mechanisms`` below for other supported authentication schemes.
+          See the section on authentication mechanisms below for other supported authentication schemes.
           - ``tenantName``: OpenStack account tenant name.
           - ``userName``: OpenStack account user
           - ``password``: OpenStack account password